Law: Sociology

-The sociology of law examines the interaction of law with society and overlaps with jurisprudence, philosophy of law, social theory and more specialised subjects such as criminology.
+The sociology of law examines the interaction between law and society, overlapping with jurisprudence, philosophy of law, social theory, and more specialised subjects such as criminology.
 It is a transdisciplinary and multidisciplinary study focused on the theorisation and empirical study of legal practices and experiences as social phenomena.
-The institutions of social construction, social norms, dispute processing and legal culture are key areas for inquiry in this knowledge field.
+The institutions of social construction, social norms, dispute processing, and legal culture are key areas for inquiry in this knowledge field.
 In the United States, the field is usually called law and society studies; in Europe, it is more often referred to as socio-legal studies.
-At first, jurists and legal philosophers were suspicious of sociology of law.
-Kelsen attacked one of its founders, Eugen Ehrlich, who sought to make clear the differences and connections between positive law, which lawyers learn and apply, and other forms of 'law' or social norms that regulate everyday life, generally preventing conflicts from reaching lawyers and courts.
+At first, jurists and legal philosophers were suspicious of the sociology of law.
+Kelsen attacked one of its founders, Eugen Ehrlich, who sought to clarify the differences and connections between positive law, which lawyers learn and apply, and other forms of 'law' or social norms that regulate everyday life, thereby generally preventing conflicts from reaching lawyers and courts.
 Contemporary research in the sociology of law is concerned with the way that law develops outside discrete state jurisdictions, being produced through social interaction in social arenas, and acquiring a diversity of sources of authority in national and transnational communal networks.